-ARB-200: Intermediate Arabic I (Not offered 2010-11).
+ARB-200: Intermediate Arabic I (Fall)l.
 Review and continued development of all skills in Arabic.
 Prerequisite: ARB-102 or permission of the instructor.

 Chinese Language Sequence

 CHN-100.
 Basic Chinese I (Fall).
 Basic skills for students who begin with no knowledge of Mandarin.